kahnchana/RNN/README.md

 # RNN
 RNN will LSTM cells

-This basically takes a set of sequences and classifies these sequences.
+This basically takes a set of time-varying sequences and classifies these sequences.
+The sequence fed represents the motion and static vectors generated for the videos.

-So the datasets (they're a little big) are on my drive.
+So the preprocessed datasets I used are on my drive.
 They can be accessed down here. https://drive.google.com/drive/folders/0B0t3X5WMpC_BWjJIUHV2NUdvVFU?usp=sharing

-train.lua is the main file that runs it.
+train.lua is the main file that runs it. test.lua runs on test cases.
 The LSTM cell in LSTM.lua is directly taken from the model used in the paper we discussed. lstm_init.lua sets up the lstm according to the dataset size. rand_data.lua imports the data (it also has an option to generate random inputs and outputs).
 The utils contains code for setting cmd options and printing.

 These links are helpful to understand the basic code blocks used: LSTM as cell, CrossEntropyCriterion as loss function and some simple layers for connecting the inputs to the outputs.